Studying abroad is all about planning – and one of the most important things to plan is your budget.

 Transport

 Public transport in Perth includes buses, trains and the ferry.
-As a student, you’re eligible for the Tertiary SmartRider card, which costs $10 upfront and needs to be loaded with credit to use each time you take public transport.
-Fares currently range from $0.80 to $5.10, depending on how long you are riding for and where you are going.
+As a student, you’re eligible for the Tertiary SmartRider card, which costs $10 upfront and must be loaded with credit each time you take public transport.
+The new Go Anywhere Fare gives you unlimited network-wide travel for up to 3 hours for $2.80 with a SmartRider with Autoload or $3.50 with cash or contactless payments.

 Groceries